Abhishekpatel-1/weather-food-dashboard/README.md

 🌦️ Weather vs Food Orders
-Kiro Week 3 – The Data Weaver
+The Data Weaver
 📌 Project Overview

-This project was built as part of the Kiro Week 3 Challenge: The Data Weaver.
+The Data Weaver.
 The goal is to combine two unrelated datasets—weather data and online food order data—and visualize them together to uncover meaningful insights.

 The dashboard demonstrates how external factors like temperature and rainfall can influence online food ordering behavior.